kenanwright1988/Love-Maths-Readme-Example/README.md

 #### As a site user:
 - I want to

+## UI

+Talk about your design choices, colour pallets and fonts.

 <a name="wireframes"></a>
 ### Wireframes

 Either add your wireframes here or link to another sheet [Wireframes](wireframes.md)

 <a name="features"></a>
 ## Features